-Returned Check Charge - A charge of \$20 will be assessed if a check or electronic check/ACH transaction processed for payment is returned by the issuing bank.
+Returned Check Charge - A \$20 will be assessed if the issuing bank returns a check or electronic check/ACH transaction processed for payment.

-Campus ID Card Replacement Charge - Upon enrollment, a student receives, at no cost, a photo-imprinted Campus ID Card to be used as an identification badge, as a library card, and for building and elevator access.
-A student is required to wear the Campus ID Card badge when on campus.
-If a student desires a photo ID, submission of a 2" x 2" photo is required and a charge of \$25 is assessed to replace the card.
-If a Campus ID Card is lost or stolen, a charge of \$25 is assessed to replace the card.
+Campus ID Card Replacement Charge - Upon enrollment, a student receives, at no cost, a Campus ID to be used for identification, as a library credential, and for building and elevator access.
+A student is required to have the Campus ID accessible when on campus.
+If a Campus ID is lost, stolen, or needs replaced, due to a device change (HID Mobile), a fee may be applied for the replacement.
+The maximum fee for replacement is 25.00.